 Please also check out our Pro Extreme Sports Tips: Extreme Fitness Hacks for Extreme Sports.

-Filipino 2020 Olympics skateboarding contender Margielyn Didal on the border vibe, growing up with nothing and giving back
+Filipino 2020 Olympics skateboarding contender Margielyn Didal is on the border vibe, growing up with nothing and giving back.

 - Margielyn Didal caught the skateboarding bug when she was 12.
 Now one of Asia’s best female skaters, she is training for this summer’s Olympic Games in Tokyo